Clean Harbors Reports Fourth-Quarter and Year-End 2009 Financial Results

 About Clean Harbors

-Headquartered in Norwell, Massachusetts, Clean Harbors has more than 100 locations strategically positioned throughout North America in 36 U.S. states, six Canadian provinces, Mexico and Puerto Rico.
+Headquartered in Norwell, Massachusetts, Clean Harbors has more than 175 locations, including over 50 waste management facilities, throughout North America in 36 U.S. states, seven Canadian provinces, Mexico and Puerto Rico.
+The Company also operates international locations in Bulgaria, China, Sweden, Singapore, Thailand and the United Kingdom.
 For more information, visit www.cleanharbors.com.

 Safe Harbor Statement

-- The Company’s ability to manage the significant environmental liabilities that it assumed in connection with past acquisitions;
+- The Company’s ability to manage the significant environmental liabilities that it assumed in connection with prior acquisitions;

-- The availability and costs of liability insurance and financial assurance required by governmental entities relating to the Company’s facilities;
+- The availability and costs of liability insurance and financial assurance required by governmental entities related to the Company’s facilities;

 - The effects of general economic conditions in the United States, Canada and other territories and countries where the Company does business;